 5. Don’t use their questions as opportunities to tell your side of the story.

 You might think “Well I wasn’t going to tell them about the affair, but since they’re asking…” or “I think it’s time to tell them why I don’t like their other parent.”

 Telling your side puts children in the middle.
 It is subtly asking them to adopt your perspective.
 Your co-parent has a different perspective, so you are essentially asking them to decide whose perspective is right, which only makes them more anxious.
 They can’t, and shouldn’t have to sort out whose perspective is “better.”
 Never put them in the position of having to figure out which parent is to blame.

 6. Pointing out your co-parent’s bad behavior doesn’t teach children anything.

 Parents often feel like making an example of their co-parent’s bad behavior is a way of teaching children how not to behave.
 No. Children don’t learn this way.
-Hearing how bad their other parent makes them feel anxious, because again, it puts them in the middle.
+Hearing about how bad their other parent is makes them feel anxious, because again, it puts them in the middle.

 I am not suggesting that you condone bad behavior.
 I am not suggesting you sugar-coat things that you can’t sincerely sugar-coat.
 I am suggesting that you remember that your child is distressed, that children’s questions about divorce come from distress, and telling them how bad their other parent is is not going to make it better.
 What will make them feel better is connection.
-And, if you want to teach good values and good behavior, role model these things yourself.
+If you want to teach good values and good behavior, role model these things yourself.